 When I first started publishing daily it was fun.
 I had this romantic idea that I would “show my work” and document my journey as an entrepreneur so people could see what it’s really like growing a business.

-Plus, I hate cranking out crappy blog posts.
+And so I’m cranking out crappy posts, which I hate.
 I spend 20 minutes a day writing these so of course they suck.
-I’m not proud of them and they serve no greater purpose other than “posting daily.”

-And it’s stupid because I have 3 other businesses that need content and I’m not writing for them.
+Plus, it’s stupid… because I have 3 other businesses that need content and I’m not writing for them.
 One of them is Insurance Funnels.
 My most profitable business right now.

 Do you know how many blog posts I have published there in the last year?